Catherine Webster, President

 Theodora has over 12 years of public relations and communications experience in private industry, government, and non-profit sectors.
 Through her public relations agency, Coldwater Communications, Theodora provides comprehensive PR strategies, corporate communications, and thought-leadership services for clients in various industries, including academia, non-profit, film and entertainment, and environment.
 She is the Past President of CPRS’ Vancouver society and sat on the local board for five years.
 Theodora was named one of The Peak’s 2021 Emerging Leaders in Canada and was one of the Inspiring Females Accelerating Change by North America Women in PR in 2020.
 Theodora is currently completing a Certificate of Specialization in Entrepreneurship and Innovation from Harvard.
 In 2021, Theodora completed a Harvard Business School Executive Education program focused on leading professional service firms.
 She also has an undergraduate degree from Queen’s University and a Masters in Communications from the University of Ottawa.

 Theodora has lived in Squamish for the past four years and is passionate about helping Sea to Sky businesses thrive and helping local communities flourish.
 By joining the Board of the Squamish Chamber of Commerce, Theodora hopes to apply her skills and experiences in growing the entrepreneurial ecosystem in Squamish.

 The Squamish Chamber of Commerce is Squamish’s largest and oldest business organization, representing hundreds of businesses.
 The Board of Directors is responsible for governance and policy making.
 The Executive Director is responsible for administration and management of the Chamber.

-The Squamish Chamber Board of Directors includes a President, Vice-President, Secretary and eight other Directors.
+The Squamish Chamber Board of Directors includes a President, Vice-President, Secretary and 6 other Directors.
 Directors are elected to hold office for a term of one (1) year, up to a maximum of four consecutive terms.